ClockSelect/myevic/README.md

             Algorithm is implemented in its independant form.
             Sample time (50Hz) is scaled to one for parameters uniformity.
             Units: **P** is expressed in mW/°C, **I** in mW/°C/s, **D** in mW.s/°C.

+    * Curve

+          *POWER/SMART mode only.*
+          Enable, Reset and/or Edit the atomizer power curve.
+          When power curve is enabled, it take precedence over preheating; a little "C" next to the power setting on main screen indicates the power curve is enabled.
+          The values of the power curve are percentages (from 0 to 200%) of the main power setting.
+The whole power curve will thus scale with the main power setting.
+The default power curve (after reset) is a flat 100% curve, so will have no sensible effect.
+          You may have one different power curve per configuration profile.

     * Prot.